VWO Testing

 2) Offer

-In case of deciding an offer, going bottom up works.
-Go through the content, look at the design of the website, look at the other ads and click on them to see the kind of offers that are being promoted.
-If it is keyword based, search with those keywords and have a close look at the current results.
+In case of deciding on an offer, going bottom-up works.
+Go through the content, look at the design of the website, look at the other ads, and click on them to see the kind of offers that are being promoted.
+If it is keyword-based, search with those keywords and have a close look at the current results.
 This will give you an insight into your audience, what information they already have and what offers you can create to fill the gap.

 Solving people’s problems works best.
-After your keyword research, you would have a good idea about your target audiences’ pain points.
+After your keyword research, you will have a good idea about your target audience’s pain points.
 Build offers that address the issues they are struggling with.

 A/B testing many different offers and landing pages has taught us that there is no definite answer to what works best.